Vicarious Trauma in the Classroom

 Phase Four National Piloting and Evaluation April 2022 - March 2023

-Phase three consists of the project’s first pilot.
-It will be conducted by instructors at the College and project partner, CIWA throughout Fall 2021.
-Instructors will be asked work with the instructor toolkit developed in phase two.
-Participants will also attend an introductory session on the resources before being asked to use them.
+Phase three consisted of the project’s first pilot.
+It was be conducted by instructors at the College and project partner, CIWA throughout Fall 2021.
+Instructors were asked work with the instructor toolkit developed in phase two.
+Participants also attended an introductory session on the resources before being asked to use them.
 Key to the project is the ongoing developmental evaluation during this phase.
-It includes pre- and post-tests, surveys, and reflective interviews.
+It included pre- and post-tests, surveys, and reflective interviews.

-The final phase is an extension of the piloting in phase three as it expands to a national scale.
-Working with our national partners, pilot participants will be recruited from Vancouver, Edmonton, Toronto, Halifax, and Fredericton.
-Building on the feedback and evaluation of the Calgary-based pilot, instructors from across Canada will be asked to use the instructor toolkit for one semester while participating in ongoing evaluation of their experience.
+The final phase was an extension of the piloting in phase three, and it expanded to a national scale.
+Working with our national partners, pilot participants will be recruited from Vancouver, Edmonton, Ontario, and Halifax.
+Building on the feedback and evaluation of the Calgary-based pilot, instructors from across Canada used the instructor toolkit for one semester while participating in ongoing evaluation of their experience.

-The overall objective for the project is for the pilot outcomes to inform our final output.
-The tested instructor toolkit will be revised and made available nationally to ensure the resource is applicable to ELL classrooms across Canada.
+The overall objective for the project was for the pilot outcomes to inform our final output.
+The tested instructor toolkit was revised and will be made available nationally to ensure the resource is applicable to ELL classrooms across Canada.

 Newsletters: